 For a moderate TBI, the symptoms may be more severe than they were for a concussion, and they may last longer.
 Some of the physical, cognitive, emotional, or behavioral side effects can last for months or be permanent.

 After being diagnosed with a moderate TBI, it is best to speak with a San Francisco brain injury attorney as soon as possible.
 Your specific reaction to a moderate TBI and how it affects your future will impact your claim.Severe TBI

 Severe TBIs are often associated with loss of consciousness for six hours or more.
 You or a loved one may have been in a coma for a period of time.
 This injury often occurs when an accident penetrates the skull and damages brain tissue directly, though penetration is not required for a severe brain injury.
 It also typically results in a longer period of post-traumatic amnesia, where you or your loved one do not remember the accident or events leading up to it.

 When an individual suffers a severe TBI, he or she may experience all of the symptoms of a minor or moderate TBI, yet to a further extent and longer duration.
 However, a severe TBI is much more likely to result in permanent disfigurement or disability.
 This injury can cause a large number of cognitive, physical, and psychological disabilities.

 If you or a loved one suffered a severe TBI in an accident, call a brain injury attorney in San Francisco as soon as you can.
 In this situation, you need an experienced and aggressive lawyer to protect your rights and further your interests while you and your family focus on healing.Brod Law Firm is Here to Help

-Call Brod Law Firm today or contact us online to schedule your free consultation.
+Call Brod Law Firm today or contact us online to schedule your free case evaluation.